vegaprotocol/documentation/docs/concepts/trading-framework.md

 The funds are deposited as part of a successful liquidity provision transaction.
 They will remain in the bond account for as long as the liquidity provider is active, to act as a guarantee for the liquidity obligation taken on by the provider, to assure that the commitment is firm and the protocol can rely on that liquidity in any market conditions.

-## Penalties [WIP]

 ### Liquidity rewards
 Liquidity providers receive rewards for providing liquidity, and penalties for not upholding their commitment.

 Rewards are calculated automatically from the market's fees, which are paid by price takers, and distributed to the market's liquidity providers according to their relative commitments.

 Note: During an auction uncrossing, liquidity providers are not required to supply any orders that offer liquidity or would cause trades.
-However, they must maintain their liquidity stake(?), and their liquidity orders are placed back on the order book when normal trading resumes.
+However, they must maintain their liquidity commitment, and their liquidity orders are placed back on the order book when normal trading resumes.

+### Penalties for not fulfilling liquidity commitment
+If the liquidity provider's margin account doesn't have enough funds to support their orders, the protocol will search for funds in the general account for the relevant asset.
+If the general account doesn't have sufficient amount to provide margin to support the orders, then the protocol will transfer the remaining funds from the liquidity provider's bond account, and a penalty will be applied and funds transferred from the bond account to the market's insurance pool.

+The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account and attempt to top up the bond account to the amount specified in liquidity commitment.

+Should the funds in the bond account drop to 0 as a result of a collateral search, the liquidity provider will be marked for closeout and the liquidity provision will be removed from the market.
+If there's an imbalance between total and target stake as a result, the market will go into liquidity auction.

+If this happens while the market is transitioning from auction mode to continuous trading, a penalty will not be applied.

+The penalty formula defines how much will be removed from the bond account:

+`bond penalty = market.liquidity.bondPenaltyParameter ⨉ shortfall`

+* `market.liquidity.bondPenaltyParameter` is a network parameter
+* shortfall refers to the absolute value of the funds that either the liquidity provider was unable to cover through their margin and general accounts, are needed for settlement (mark to market or product driven), or are needed to meet their margin requirements

 ### Liquidity commitment transaction
 Participants can commit liquidity by submitting a liquidity submission transaction to the network.